-Overall, total assets of all banking institutions in the euro area (excluding the UK) amounted to 31.22 trillion U.S. dollars in 2016.
-Against this backdrop, assets of domestic banking groups in France, the third leading European economy, reached over 6.85 trillion euros in 2016.
-The second-ranked were German banks, with 6.58 trillion euros in assets.
-The largest bank domiciled on the European market affirmed its strong position in 2017: HSCB Holdings, headquartered in London, claimed 2.1 trillion euros in total assets, confirming its highest ranking on the European market.
-The scale was balanced by BNP Paribas (headquartered in Paris) and Credit Agricole Group (Paris), ranked second and third, both with over 1.7 trillion euros in total assets.
+Overall, total assets of banks in Europe have remained fairly stable between 2014 and 2018.
+The largest bank domiciled on the European market affirmed its strong position in 2018: HSCB Holdings, headquartered in London, claimed 2.2 trillion euros in total assets, confirming its highest ranking on the European market.
+The scale was balanced by BNP Paribas (headquartered in Paris) and Credit Agricole Group (Paris), ranked second and third, both with over 1.8 trillion euros in total assets.

 Ever since the global financial crisis of 2008, Europe’s banks have had a slow and strained journey towards obtaining enough capital to withstand a repeat in the future.
 As of January 1st, 2015, it became a requirement for banks to hold a minimum of 60 percent in high quality liquid assets (HQLA), which allowed them to survive in times of liquidity stress lasting up to 30 days.
 This minimum requirement was to increase annually by 10 percent until it reaches 100 percent as of 2019.